 Context of the InnovationTexas Health Presbyterian Hospital Dallas is a private, not-for-profit teaching hospital licensed for 866 beds, with 550 of these beds being full each day on average; the hospital handles 75,000 emergency department (ED) visits annually.
 The hospital has two ICUs consisting of one 24-bed medical–surgical ICU and one 24-bed surgical ICU, which treats the cardiothoracic and neurological patient populations.
 Gary Weinstein, MD, FCCP, a pulmonologist and the hospital's medical director of critical care medicine, had been discussing the idea of using intensivists to improve critical care outcomes with hospital leaders for several years, encouraging them to be the first in the Dallas area to embrace this model of care.
 Hospital leaders ultimately agreed, because they saw the program as a way to improve quality of care by reducing hospital-acquired infections, pressure ulcers, and LOS in the medical–surgical ICUs.

-ResultsInformation provided in April 2013 indicates that VAP, pressure ulcer rates, ICU LOS, and ICU readmissions have remained low, medication errors have decreased, pain management education has increased, and patient and family satisfaction has increased.
+ResultsPressure ulcer rates, ICU LOS, and ICU readmissions have remained low, medication errors have decreased, pain management education has increased, and patient and family satisfaction has increased.

 Moderate: The evidence consists of before-and-after comparisons incidence of ventilator-associated pneumonia, central line infections, and hospital-acquired pressure ulcers; testing rates; provision of pain management education; and ICU readmissions.

 - Decline in VAP rate: The facility was VAP free from 2010 to 2012; in 51 months of the program, there were only 2 months in which the facility was below 90 percent compliance with the bundle.
+According to a 2014 update, the VAP measure was changed in 2013 to ventilator-associated events, and the new benchmark is not yet available.

 - Decline in number of ICU readmissions: The number of ICU readmissions within 48 hours of transfer declined from 20 in 2009 to only 2 in 2010.